 What Is A Town Forest?

 Located within the limits of a town, suburb or city, a town forest is distinct from a "park."
-A town forest is generally (but not necessarily) a contiguous tract of municipally owned land (it may be connected to other forest "islands" by conservation "corridors") that is dominated by trees, often of various ages and species.
+A town forest is generally a contiguous tract of municipally owned land (it may be connected to other forest "islands" by conservation "corridors") that is dominated by trees, often of various ages and species.
 It usually contains a diverse wildlife population with woody and herbaceous vegetation forming the understory.
 It is a "multiple use" forest; that is, it is managed to provide people with recreational opportunities such as hiking, birding, photography and cross-country skiing, to protect watersheds and wildlife; to educate users about nature and the forest environment; and it may be selectively harvested for timber and fuelwood.
-A town forest is part of the larger urban and community forest ecosystem.

 What Are The Benefits Of A Town Forest?

-As everyone knows, there is often far more profit in developing a piece of land than in keeping it in forest, but more forested land in, for example, Switzerland and Germany is kept forested.
-Why?
-Because they recognize that there are very real benefits.
+As everyone knows, there is often far more profit in developing a piece of land than in keeping it in forest, but more forested land in, for example, Switzerland and Germany is kept forested because they recognize that there are very real benefits.
 In the U.S. the first town forest was established in New Hampshire in 1711, but Europeans have been managing and protecting their town forests since the Middle Ages.
 For example, intensively managed European town woodlands are:

 Diverse -- They contain a wide range of species and trees of differing ages and, thus, the woodland is less vulnerable to the effects of disease and pests.